 As we are a coastal city, we have some beautiful beaches too.
 Formby is a National Trust coastline with forests that are one of the last remaining red squirrel habitats.

 Nearby Crosby Beach is home to Antony Gormley’s ‘Another Place’, an installation of 100 life-size statues facing out to sea.

 Liverpool is also within easy reach of the Lake District, North Wales and the Peak District.

-On a special occasion, push the boat out at 60 Hope Street, or enjoy fine dining alongside breath taking 360o views across the city and over to the Wirral Peninsula from Panoramic 34, on the 34th floor of West Tower.
+60 Hope Street prides itself on its British sourced food.
+Or, enjoy fine dining alongside breath taking 360o views across the city from Panoramic 34, on the 34th floor of West Tower.

-Liverpool also has Europe’s oldest Chinatown, Yuet Ben offers delicious food with a view of the magnificent Chinese Arch, the largest outside China.
+Don’t forget, Liverpool has Europe’s oldest Chinatown.
+Yuet Ben offers delicious food with a view of the magnificent Chinese Arch, the largest outside China.